 Accidents between cars and motorcycles comprise about 55% of fatal bike accidents.
 Approximately 78% of these incidents are head-on crashes.
 Most head-on crashes are deadly for motorcyclists.

 Depending on the circumstances, the rider can be thrown dozens of feet into the ground.
 Or, they could be crushed by the oncoming vehicle.
 Unfortunately, most head-on crashes are high-speed, so your chances of surviving are minimal.

 Lane splitting means the biker is riding between two car lanes.
 This happens most often during traffic jams.
 However, lane splitting can cause serious accidents because they are so close to other vehicles.
 Also, most drivers don’t expect motorcyclists to weave between them in traffic.

 One might think the motorcyclist would be liable for lane-splitting crashes.
 But it depends on state law.
 For example, lane splitting is currently illegal in Texas.

 If you were in a motorcycle accident in Dallas or Fort Worth, you might not know what to do.
 Knowing where to turn between pain, medical bills, and lost wages can be hard.
 But there is help available.
-Please contact The Francis Firm motorcycle accident attorneys today for a complimentary case review.
+Please contact The Francis Firm Texas personal injury attorneys today for a complimentary case review.